NCAlgebra/NC/DOCUMENTATION/MANUAL/Advanced.md

 	c**a**b**d
 	1 + 2 a**b**c

-That's what the `NCAlgebra` family of replacement functions are made for.
-Calling
+That's what the `NCAlgebra` family of replacement functions discussed in the next section are made for.

+### The fix is `NCReplace`

+Continuing with the example in the previous section, the calls

 	NCReplaceAll[a**b**c, rule]
 	NCReplaceAll[ c**a**b, rule ]
 	NCReplaceAll[c**a**b**d, rule]
 	NCReplaceAll[1 + 2 a**b**c, rule ]

-would produce the results one would expect:
+produces the results one would expect:

 	c**c
 	c**c